grackle-project/grackle/doc/source/index.rst

 ===================================

-Grackle is a chemistry and radiative cooling library for astrophysical simulations.
+Grackle is a chemistry and radiative cooling library for astrophysical simulations with interfaces for C, C++, and Fortran codes.
 It is a generalized and trimmed down version of the chemistry network of the `Enzo <http://enzo-project.org>`_ simulation code.
-Grackle
-provides:
+Grackle provides:

 - two options for primordial chemistry and cooling: